 Optional Suggestions

-Garnish the soup with cilantro or parsley and lemon juice for a fresh burst of flavor.
+Garnish the soup with cilantro or parsley and lemon or lime juice for a fresh burst of flavor.
+The variations for this soup are truly endless.

 Enjoy!